Access to the labour market

 LADO/ASSOC reported that the procedure lasts from two or three days to a maximum of 30 days.
 Beneficiaries may be assisted in this process by the Romanian language teacher or the counsellor who works in the centre.[23]

-No cases of such were reported in Rădăuţi and Şomcuta Mare.
+No similar cases were reported in Rădăuţi and Şomcuta Mare.

-Galati: the JRS representative mentioned that requests for recognition of diplomas were submitted in 2022.
+Galati: the JRS representative mentioned that requests for recognition of diplomas were submitted in 2022 and 2023.
 All were solved positively, except in cases where the job provided by the diploma does not exist in Romania.
 The average duration of the procedure is 45-120 days.

 IGI-DAI does not keep statistics on the number of beneficiaries of international protection in employment.